20k/libncclient/README.md

 5. Guaranteed compatibility with the server and current protocol

-# Things this API does not provides
+# Things this API does not provide

 1. Parsing or tokenising of text to extract scriptnames for the purposes of requesting autocompletes